theglucru/Portfolio_Contents/README.md

 - Provide visualization of the datasets available

-- Make an R Shiny app to breakdown each individual state
+- Make an R Shiny app to breakdown each individual state.
+Code will be in the R Shiny Apps repo